GopalSinghRajput/Gopal_Singh_Rajput/README.md

-# Hola, I,m Gopal Singh Rajput
+# Hola, MySelf Gopal Singh Rajput

 :school: I am currently a student at the Vellore Institute of Technology, Chennai.